mpcphys0/img_tools/dev/process_gammex/README.md

 ## Install

-Place ctfunctions.py and process_ct_folder_gui.py in your preferred location for python scripts.
-Ensure that these two files are located in the same directory.
+Place ctfunctions.py and process_ct_folder.py in your preferred location for python scripts.
+Ensure that these two files are located in the same folder.
 See package dependencies in next section.

 ## Dependencies